Kawasaki Heavy Industries C151

 Track gauge Standard Gauge (1435mm)

-The Kawasaki Heavy Industries C151 is an electric multiple unit (EMU) train operating on the North South Line (NSL) and East West Line (EWL).
-Entering service in 1987 in tandem with the opening of Singapore’s Mass Rapid Transit (MRT) system, these trains are the oldest rolling stock currently in operation.
+The Kawasaki Heavy Industries C151 was an electric multiple unit (EMU) train operating on the North South Line (NSL) and East West Line (EWL).
+Entering service in 1987, in tandem with the opening of Singapore’s Mass Rapid Transit (MRT) system, these were the first generation of rolling stock to operate on these lines.

 Sixty-six trainsets were procured, each formed of six carriages, along with a single four-car set formerly used as a money train.
 They were manufactured from 1986 to 1989 by a Japanese consortium led by Kawasaki Heavy Industries, and joined by Nippon Sharyo, Tokyu Car Corp (now J-TREC) and Kinki Sharyo.